-The Archaeology Program at UWF prepares students for graduate study in Anthropology-Archaeology and employment in cultural resource management in both the private sector and government agencies.
-We currently have about 80 undergraduate majors in the program and we are growing!
-The program includes both terrestrial and shipwreck archaeology.
+The archaeology specialization prepares students for employment in cultural resource management in both the private sector and government agencies and for graduate study in anthropology.
+The program includes both terrestrial and underwater archaeology.

-The anthropology department at UWF offers an undergraduate program in biological anthropology, which complements the other undergraduate programs in cultural anthropology and archaeology.
-This program allows undergraduates to acquire a solid background in general anthropology along with the opportunity to pursue more specialized interests.
-Courses currently offered include Introduction to Biological Anthropology, Forensic Anthropology, Primatology and Human Osteology.
+The anthropology department at UWF offers an undergraduate specialization in biological anthropology, which allows undergraduates to acquire a solid background in general anthropology along with the opportunity to pursue more specialized interests.

 Cultural anthropology deals with contemporary societies and cultures.
 Society is the organization of life in groups.
 As such, cultural anthropologists' research on human societies includes examinations of the political organization, subsistence and settlement patterns, religious institutions, and patterns of behavior in contemporary human groups.
 Culture is the learned and shared traditions, value orientations and worldviews of a people.
 More importantly, culture is uniquely human.

 The department currently has one practicing cultural anthropologist who teaches courses and does research.
 Many summers, a Cultural Anthropology Methods field school is offered for students to learn and practice the techniques necessary for social science research, including survey and ethnography.